tgw4uiuc/CourseProject/Meta_Tutorial.md

 # Project setup

+## Generic Setup Notes

+ - There are rules for clean, tidy, and doc. **After you run the `cmake` command once, you will be able to just run `make` as usual** when you're developing---it'll detect when the CMakeLists.txt file has changed and rebuild Makefiles if it needs to.

+ - To compile in debug mode, just replace `Release` with `Debug` in the appropriate `cmake` command for your OS above and rebuild using `make` after.

+ - Don't hesitate to reach out on [the forum][forum] if you encounter problems getting set up.
+We routinely build with a wide variety of compilers and operating systems through our continuous integration setups ([travis-ci][travis-ci] for Linux and OS X and [Appveyor][appveyor] for Windows), so we can be fairly certain that things should build on nearly all major platforms.

 ## Mac OS X Build Guide
 Mac OS X 10.6 or higher is required.
 You may have success with 10.5, but this is not tested.